AWS Tools for Windows PowerShell

-The AWS Tools for Windows PowerShell lets developers and administrators manage their AWS services from the Windows PowerShell scripting environment.
-Now you can manage your AWS resources with the same Windows PowerShell tools you use to manage your Windows environment.
+The AWS Tools for PowerShell let developers and administrators manage their AWS services and resources in the PowerShell scripting environment.
+Now you can manage your AWS resources with the same PowerShell tools you use to manage your Windows, Linux, and MacOS environments.

 {